ebox-official/web-app-old/README.md

 Run `ng build --output-path app --base-href /app/`.
 The build artifacts will be stored in the `app/`.
 Use the `--prod` flag for a production build.

+If you want to compile for GH pages run `ng build --output-path docs --base-href https://ethbox-official.github.io/web-app/`.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).